-Keeping your pet the proper healthy weight can be tricky.
-Learn when to treat, and the tricks about keeping your pet healthy for a long time to come!
+Keeping your pet at a healthy weight can be tricky.
+Learn when to treat, and some tricks for keeping your pet happy and healthy for a long time to come!

 - Note: Age at maturity is different for each breed.
 While may small breeds are considered “adults” at 9 months, many large breeds such as danes mature much later.
 The average age at maturity (for cats, pit bulls, beagles, labs and the like) is one of age.